DynamicsAndNeuralSystems/Time-reversibility/README.md

 ## 2. From scratch
 ### Data generation
+If you want to run the code from scratch, generating your own time series and analysing them through _hctsa_ you should start by making the `data-tr` directory.

+    cd Time-reversibility
+    mkdir data-tr

 To run the python code which generates most of the data files, run the following:

     uv run src/main/data-generation/discrete-time/discrete_data_generation.py